Facts for Visitors

 » What’s the weather like in Joensuu right now?

-In Finland we use only one emergency number, 112.
+There is only one emergency number in use in Finland, 112.
 The same number works in all EU countries.
 You can call the emergency number 112 free of charge from any phone with no need for an area code.
-You can also call 112 from a foreign mobile phone connection.
-You still won’t need an area code, just dial 112.
+You can also call 112 from a foreign mobile phone connection – without an area code.
+Just dial 112.
+The American emergency number 911 is automatically directed to 112 in Finland, so when in doubt, you can also dial 911.

-For other nationals a comprehensive insurance is advised, but remember to check with your country’s health department if a reciprocal cover agreement is in place with Finland.
+For nationals of countries outside the EU a comprehensive insurance plan is advised.
+Remember to check with your country’s health department if a reciprocal cover agreement is in place with Finland.

-In Finland there are public telephones only at airports and major train and bus stations.
-It is best to bring along a mobile phone, GSM and 3G networks work almost everywhere.
-If it is necessary to obtain a phone in Finland, the simplest models can cost less than EUR 40.
-A start-up kit for a prepaid subscription costs around EUR 17.
+Public telephones are only available at airports and major train or bus stations in Finland.
+It is best to bring along a mobile phone – GSM & 3G networks operate almost everywhere.
+If it is necessary to obtain a phone in Finland, the simplest models may cost less than EUR 40.
+A start-up kit for a prepaid subscription costs about EUR 17.

 » Convert from another currency

-On public holidays most shops and offices are closed.
-Hotels, some restaurants and service stations are usually open always, even on public holidays.
+During public holidays most shops and offices are closed.
+Hotels, some restaurants and service stations are usually always open, even on public holidays.

 Voltage from outlets is 220-240 Volts.
 If your device does not accept this voltage, you will need a voltage converter.
 Electrical outlets are European standard types that accept two round pins: either ungrounded Europlug (Type C) or grounded Schukoplug (Type E/F).